yadvi12/yadvi12/README.md

 - ⚡ Fun fact: ...
 -->

-<p align = "center">✨I love anything that has to do with programming and Web Development.
+<b><p align = "center">✨I love anything that has to do with programming and Web Development.
 Well anything with technology i should say! .
 I believe in the power of programming to transform and improve the lives of people around the world.
 Luckily, I'm obsessed with staying organized and making everyone's life easier.
 I educate, refine and drive myself to be a better person.
 As a Computer Science cyber security student in SRM Institute of Science and Technology, Chennai.
-And if you thought that i am good at creativity, i couldn't help appreciating your beautiful imagination!✨</p>
+And if you thought that i am good at creativity, i couldn't help appreciating your beautiful imagination!✨</p></b>